 All medications are stored in a locked cabinet unless otherwise arranged.
 Staff keep a written record of the date and time of medication distribution.
 Please make sure that any medications your camper may have are in the original package and are labeled clearly with the camper's name and instructions for use.
 If you are dropping your child off by car you can choose to meet with the Team Leader or Medical Volunteer on the first day to discuss the medications necessary for your child.
-All campers have a "Wellness Check" on the first of camp.
+All campers have a "Wellness Check" on the first day of camp.

-We stock basic over-the-counter medications including: ibuprofen, acetaminophen, antihistamines, cough syrup, throat lozenges, and upset stomach relief medications.
+We stock basic over-the-counter medications including: Ibuprofen, Acetaminophen, Antihistamines, cough syrup, throat lozenges, and upset stomach relief medications.
 We encourage families not to send these medications to camp with their campers unless they take them on a regular basis.
-We will always do our best to make contact with guardians to get permission before administering medications, however if we are unable to make contact we may decide to administer the medication under the advice of our medical staff.
+We will always do our best to make contact with guardians to communicate your campers wellbeing before administering medications, however if we are unable to make contact we may decide to administer the medication on the advice of our medical staff as per your sign off agreement.